INDIAN2020/l4cron/README.md

 # l4cron

-A simple Cron job solution fro laravel 4
+A simple Cron job solution for Laravel 4

 ## Installation
 **NB!** This package is not on composer yet.
 If you want to try it clone it into a workbench folder.